Meteor-Community-Packages/meteor-autocomplete/README.md

 - `field`: the field of the collection that the rule will match against
 - `template`: the template that should be used to render each list item.
 The template will be passed the entire matched document as a data context, so render list items as fancily as you would like.
 For example, it's usually helpful to see metadata for matches as in the pictures above.

+**Simple autocompletion**: If you only need to autocomplete over a single collection and want to match the entire field, specify a `rules` array with a single object where `token` is the empty string: `''`.
+This is a little janky, but it works - you can offer any suggestions for improvement [here](https://github.com/mizzao/meteor-autocomplete/issues/4).

 An autocomplete template is just a normal Meteor template that is passed in the matched document.
 For example, if you were matching on `Meteor.users` and you just wanted to display the username, you can do something very simple, and display the same field:

 ```